 To figure out which may be the cause of the issue, you need to do the following:

-- Ensure your filament is entering the filament detection units at less than a 45 degree angle from the vertical axis.
+- Ensure your filament is entering the filament detection units at less than a 45° angle from the vertical axis.

-- If the filament you are printing is very flexible, has a rough texture, or a combination of the two, please test with an alternative to see if the problem still persists
+- If the filament you are printing is very flexible, has a rough texture, or is a combination of the two, please test with an alternative filament to see if the problem persists.

-- Ensure that the filament filter is not getting caught in the filament detection unit.
-We have seen a few instances of the filament filter dust cloth getting pulled into the filament detection unit which halts the travel of the filament and therefore grinds through.
+Ensure that the filament filter is not getting caught in the filament detection unit.
+We have seen a few instances of the filament filter dust cloth getting pulled into the filament detection unit, which halts the filament's travel and causes a grind-out.
 To prevent it from getting pulled in, you should set the dust cloth to be below the top of the spiral wrap, and then snip off the point of the spiral wrap to prevent that from getting lodged in the detector as well.
 Here is a photo:

 - Use a piece of filament to check that it can travel smoothly through the filament detection unit.